theshivu-dev/onehaveri.in/README.md

 Future sessions must distinguish between **implemented functionality**, **in-progress work**, and **future ideas**.
 Never describe a planned feature as implemented merely because it appears in this README.

-The database foundation for "Supabase-backed data and user-generated content" above has begun — see Section 24.
-This is database-level work only; no user-facing posting or browsing feature exists in this repository yet.
+The database foundation for "Supabase-backed data and user-generated content" above is now **schema-complete and reviewed** — see Section 24.
+Front-end work (post-creation and post-viewing pages) is the next phase; no such UI exists in this repository yet.

 ---

 ## 24. Supabase content-platform foundation (database layer)

-**Status: implemented at the database level only.** No HTML, CSS or JavaScript exists yet for creating or browsing posts.
-This section documents the Supabase schema and access-control foundation built ahead of that UI, in the `onehaveri` Supabase project, so future sessions understand what already exists before proposing a conflicting design.
+**Status: database schema complete, reviewed and hardened.
+No corresponding UI exists yet** — no HTML, CSS or JavaScript exists for creating or browsing posts.
+This section documents the full Supabase schema, access control, and review findings for the `onehaveri` project, so future sessions understand what already exists before proposing a conflicting design.

 ### 24.1 Design principles

 - No posting or data creation/change is ever allowed without the user being signed in — no anonymous writes anywhere in this schema.
 - Supabase (tables, RLS, functions) is the actual source of control.
-The eventual UI is a tool to read and write data, not where permissions live.
+The UI is a tool to read and write data, not where permissions live.
+- Privileged fields — post status, moderation flags, ownership columns — are enforced server-side by triggers and never trusted from whatever the client sends.
 - Behaviour toggles are stored as configuration data (`app_config`) rather than hardcoded, where practical.
 - Every meaningful write is recorded in an append-only audit trail (`audit_log`) that nothing in the app — including the OWNER — can edit or delete afterward.
-- Every table is designed so the next stage (comments, reactions, a business directory, trending sorts) can be added as a new table or column, not a redesign.
+- Every table is designed so the next stage (a business directory, trending sorts) can be added as a new table or column, not a redesign.

 ### 24.2 User role hierarchy

 - `role_master` — lookup of role types: `OWNER`, `ADMIN`, `BUSINESS`, `MEMBER`, each with an authority `rank`.
 - `OWNER` (rank 40) and `ADMIN` (rank 30) form the real moderation ladder. `BUSINESS` and `MEMBER` intentionally share the same rank (10) — `BUSINESS` is a parallel feature-lane (future business/institute pages), not higher authority over other users.
 - `user_roles` — one row per signed-up user, linked by Supabase auth UUID, never by email.
 A database trigger auto-assigns every new signup the `MEMBER` role.
-A second trigger guarantees only one `OWNER` can ever exist, enforced at the database level.
+A second trigger guarantees only one `OWNER` can ever exist.
 - The owner's own account has been backfilled as the sole `OWNER`.
-- A "verified" flag for business-authored content will live on individual posts, decided at post-creation time — it is not stored on the user's role.
+- A "verified" flag for business-authored content lives on individual posts, decided at post-creation time — it is not stored on the user's role.

 ### 24.3 Config-driven behaviour

-- `app_config` — a generic settings table (config_key / config_value / data_type / scope) so behaviour such as "can an ADMIN grant the BUSINESS role" is controlled by a data row rather than hardcoded logic.
+- `app_config` — a generic settings table (config_key / config_value / data_type / scope) so behaviour is controlled by a data row rather than hardcoded logic.
+- Seeded so far: `grant_business_role_by_admin` (global, `true`), and `is_auto_publish_allowed` (one row per role, all currently `true`) — the latter decides whether a new post from a given role publishes immediately or sits `pending`, computed server-side at post-creation time.

 ### 24.4 Audit trail